 Creating a healthy organizational culture is a critical factor for success in the 21st Century Workplace.
-In researching our book, The Future-Proof Workplace, Dr Linda Sharkey and I had the opportunity to interview leaders around the world about their experience of cultures, good and bad.
+In researching our book, You, Me, We.
+Why We all need a friend at work (and how to show up as one!) we had the opportunity to interview leaders around the world about their experience of cultures, and relationships at work – the good and bad.

-In our podcast, The Future of Work, we spoke with top leadership thinkers.
+In our podcasts, People First! and The Corporate Bartender we’ve spoken with top leadership thinkers.
 All shared tales of cultures that enabled employees to thrive, and the horror stories of the toxic environments that crushed motivation and left careers in tatters.

 A little care and attention to your company culture goes a long way.
 Here are three key three steps to nurture a healthy culture.

 - Create Opportunities for Candor and Debate – Organizational values are a great tool.
 However a poster is NOT the way to go.
 If you want a corporate culture built on trust, candor, teamwork then your ACTIONS need to demonstrate this.
 If your employees feel the need to ignore the elephant in the room, or filter their messages in order to fit in and be successful then things need to change.
 The change starts at the highest level of the organization – role modeling the expectations, not by a memo or motivational poster.

 - Leverage the Power of Storytelling – If your employees share horror stories about your company and the villain’s past and present that work(ed) there then you need to create new stories that champion the desired culture.
 Stories are a powerful way to change corporate cultures.
 Look for the opportunities to reinforce and share the good-news stories.
 Tales that celebrate the successes and behaviors that are desired, rather than the toxic horror stories that may have been.